onshape-public/app-bom/README.md

 #### **Creating the App and Store Entry**

 To regsister the new app, use the [Developer Portal](https://dev-portal.onshape.com) to create your OAuth Application.
-Fill all the fields in, make sure to add "Application can read your documents" scope, and make sure to set the URLs to point to your app url correctly as shown here:
+Fill all the fields in, make sure to add "Application can read your documents" and "Application can read your profile information" permissions, and make sure to set the URLs to point to your app url correctly as shown here:

-    Redirect URLs: <MY_APP_URL>/oauthSignin
+    Redirect URLs: <MY_APP_URL>/oauthRedirect
-    iframe URL: <MY_APP_URL>/oauthRedirect
+    iframe URL: <MY_APP_URL>/oauthSignin

 Onshape will register the app on Partner server and send back the OAUTH Secret which are required for the next step.
+SAVE IT!
+It will not be visible again unless you reset the key for security reasons.

 #### **Set Heroku App Environment**